dacre-denny/js-sequmise/README.md

 Support for nested value, sync and async task combinations:

 ```
-// sequmise will sequentially resolve nested arrays, maintaining the order and nesting hierarchy
+// sequmise will resolve nested arrays, maintaining the order and nesting hierarchy
 const results = await sequmise([
     [
         fetch('/session'),  // resolves to { session : '123' }